Park of Dorwin Falls

-The Parc des Chutes-Dorwin (English: Park of Dorwin Falls) is a recreational tourism site, located along the north shore of the Ouareau River, in the municipality of Rawdon, in the Matawinie Regional County Municipality, in the administrative region of Lanaudière, in the province of Quebec, in Canada.
+Dorwin Falls (French: Parc des chutes Dorwin) is a recreational tourism site, located along the north shore of the Ouareau River, in the municipality of Rawdon, in the Matawinie Regional County Municipality, in the administrative region of Lanaudière, in the province of Quebec, in Canada.

-This site is associated to three municipal sites: Dorwin Falls Park, Cascades Park and the municipal beach.
-These three sites are accessible free of charge for all residents of Rawdon.
+The site is often tied to two other sites in Rawdon: Cascades Park, and the municipal beach.
+The three sites are accessible free of charge for all residents of Rawdon.
 Visitors can access it by paying the entrance fee and wearing the prescribed bracelet that allows access to the three sites.

-Chutes-Dorwin Park
+Dorwin Falls

-This Dorwin Falls park is accessible by route 125 and route 335.
-This park is located on the edge of the Ouareau River, on the south side of the village of Rawdon, at 3102, 1e avenue.
+Dorwin Falls is accessible by route 125 and route 335.
+This park is located on the edge of the Ouareau River.